Childe Morgan

-Childe Morgan is a fantasy novel by American-born author Katherine Kurtz.
+Childe Morgan is a fantasy novel by American writer Katherine Kurtz.
 It was published by Ace Books on December 5, 2006.
-It is the fifteenth of Kurtz' Deryni novels to be published, the second book in the fifth Deryni trilogy, the Childe Morgan trilogy.
+It is the fifteenth of Kurtz's Deryni novels to be published, the second book in the fifth Deryni trilogy, the Childe Morgan trilogy.
 The events of this trilogy are a direct prequel to the first Deryni trilogy, the Chronicles of the Deryni.

 Plot introduction

 The novel is set in the land of Gwynedd, one of the fictional Eleven Kingdoms.
 Gwynedd itself is a medieval kingdom similar to the British Isles of the 11th century, with a powerful Holy Church (based on the Roman Catholic Church), and a feudal government ruled by a hereditary monarchy.
 The population of Gwynedd includes both humans and Deryni, a race of people with inherent psychic and magical abilities who have been persecuted and suppressed for almost two centuries.
 The novel details the early life of Alaric Morgan, a half-Deryni child chosen by King Donal Blaine Haldane to protect the royal legacy of arcane magic.
 However, Alaric is scorned by both humans and Deryni for his heritage, some of whom will stop at nothing to destroy the young boy.